Grand Castle: Design and construction

-The origination of the Grand Castle is rooted from the owner's admiration of the Neuschwanstein Castle in Germany.
-Grand Castle's owner, Roger Lucas, said he and his family have visited the Bavarian castle "at least 10 times".
+The owner, Roger Lucas, admired Neuschwanstein Castle in Germany, and said he and his family visited the Bavarian castle "at least 10 times".
 The original proposal for the 23.6-acre site included a 10-story building with 356 multi-family units, though the final design is larger.

 Construction for the Grand Castle began in April 2016, with the castle passing the 100-foot mark on September 13, 2016.
 Construction materials include, but are not limited to concrete precast walls and siding, "Red Iron" roof trusses, and steel panel roofing.
 The Grand Castle now houses 508 multi-family units which range from studio to three-story penthouse.
 There are also plans for 750 covered parking spaces, a clubhouse, a resort-style swimming pool, dog park, and a community beach with fire pits.
 Additional recreation activities include swimming, fishing, or kayaking at Sanford Lake, a walking trail, and other amenities.

-Michigan OSHA has conducted several inspections during construction.
+Michigan OSHA conducted several inspections during construction.
 These inspections resulted in 12 violations, nine of which were "serious."

-Proposed Developments
+Proposed developments

 Phase II of the Grand Castle's site development includes plans for an additional 104 residential units, situated in 13 carriage house buildings that contain 8 residential units each, around the Grand Castle's perimeter.
 In addition, Phase II includes building 64,500 square feet of office and retail space along frontage on 28th Street.

+Since opening

+The first tenants signed their leases and moved in during November 2018.
+However, only the second and third floors were finished upon opening, and some amenities like the fitness centre had not been completed either.

+On 21 October 2021 the Grand Castle's developer and then-owner Roger Lucas died after suffering a heart attack.
+In obituaries, the Grand Castle was described as Lucas' "passion project".